How to Terrace a Garden in Your Backyard

 How to Build a Terrace Garden

 How you build your terrace garden depends on the slope of your land.
 If it is a very steep hillside, you may need to call in an expert for help.
-But in most cases, constructing a garden terrace can be a DIY project.
+But in most cases, terracing a hill can be a DIY project.

 Step by Step, Bed by Bed

-If you think it’s a larger job than you can do, you might be wise to hire a professional, but if you’re a DIY warrior, here are the steps to begin:
+If you think it’s a larger job than you can do, you might be wise to hire a professional for terracing the hillside, but if you’re a DIY warrior, here are the steps to begin:

 Finish and Finesse Your Terrace Garden